clarenceb/WindowsDockerSample/README.md

 Monitoring and Logs
 -------------------

+* In the Azure Portal, open the AKS resource blade
-* View Logs and try these container log queries:
+* On the left nav menu, select Monitoring / **Logs** and try these container log queries:

 ```kql
 ContainerLog